Tribunal Reforms Ordinance 2021

-- The amendment allows countries producing generic medicines under compulsory licence to export all of the medicines to least-developed countries that lack manufacturing capacity themselves.
+- The amendment allows countries producing generic medicines under compulsory license to export all of the medicines to least-developed countries that lack manufacturing capacity themselves.

 What is TRIPS Plus?

-- TRIPs Plus are higher level of protection norms demanded by the developed countries that are not prescribed by the WTO’s TRIPs regime.
+- TRIPs Plus is a higher level of protection norms demanded by the developed countries that are not prescribed by the WTO’s TRIPs regime.

 - Although they are named as ‘TRIPS-Plus,’ they are not formally related to TRIPs.

-- Since it is the developed countries who owns most of the technologies and patents, they are using various international forums to pressurize higher level of protection for intellectual property.
+- Since it is the developed countries that own most of the technologies and patents, they are using various international forums to pressurize a higher level of protection for intellectual property.

-- Over the last few decades they are creating Free Trade Agreements to give higher level of protection to IPRs.
+- Over the last few decades, they are creating Free Trade Agreements to give a higher level of protection to IPRs.

 - The developing countries have concerns over the higher level of protection demanded by the developed world.

-- They fear that once such levels of protection are given multilaterally, it will reduce competition and may led to price rise of medicines, affecting health security in poor countries.
+- They fear that once such levels of protection are given multilaterally, it will reduce competition and may lead to the price rise of medicines, affecting health security in poor countries.

 Data exclusivity and TRIPS Plus

-- An example for advanced norms under TRIPs Plus is the protection demanded by developed countries for data exclusivity which doesn’t usually come under TRIPs.
+- An example of advanced norms under TRIPs Plus is the protection demanded by developed countries for data exclusivity which doesn’t usually come under TRIPs.

-- Data exclusivity is the protection of clinical test data submitted to a regulatory agency to prove safety, quality and efficacy of a new drug, and preventing the generic drug manufacturers from relying on this data in their own applications.
+- Data exclusivity is the protection of clinical test data submitted to a regulatory agency to prove the safety, quality, and efficacy of a new drug, and preventing the generic drug manufacturers from relying on this data in their own applications.

-- Such a data exclusivity will stop generic drug manufactures of developing countries from using these data while applying for licenses.
+- Such data exclusivity will stop generic drug manufacturers of developing countries from using these data while applying for licenses.

 India’s stand on TRIPS Plus